etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 };
 ```

-In the package.json it is defined where the local server will be raised with [Http-server](https://www.npmjs.com/package/http-server){target="_blank"} with the `yarn dev` command (In this case on port 3000).
+In the package.json you define the path where the local server will be raised with [Http-server](https://www.npmjs.com/package/http-server){target="_blank"} with the `yarn dev` command.
+This path must coincide with the path where the build of the application was generated.
+Also the local port to be exposed is defined here (in this case port 3000).

 ```groovy title="package.json"
 "scripts": {